-I live in Gmail.
-I sort of have to if I want to keep up with contacts, vet the latest Chrome OS commits, follow up on bug reports, and ensure that a beady eye is kept on the handy tips you folks send in every day.
+I live in Gmail I have to if I want to keep up with contacts, check the latest Chrome OS commits, follow up on bug reports, read the handy tips you folks send in every day!

 Enable Gmail Desktop Notifications

 The good news is that you don’t need to install any sort of fancy-pants desktop app, panel applet or browser add-on to get notified of new mail.
 Gmail has a built in option for it, all you have to do it turn it on!